 All of the fumigants are phytotoxic to plants and as a precautionary measure should be applied at least 3 weeks before crops are planted.
-When applications are made in the spring during periods of low soil temperature, these products can remain in the soil for an extended period, thus delaying planting or possibly causing phytotoxicity to a newly planted crop (Figure 13 and Figure 14).
-Field observations also suggest rainfall or irrigation that saturates the soil after treatment tends to retain phytotoxic residues for longer periods, particularly in deeper soil layers.
+When applications are made in the spring during periods of low soil temperature, these products can remain in the soil for an extended period, thus delaying planting or possibly causing phytotoxicity to a newly planted crop (Figure 11 and Figure 12).
+Field observations also suggest rainfall or irrigation that saturates the soil after treatment tends to cause the soil to retain phytotoxic residues for longer periods, particularly in deeper soil layers.